mitre/fusera/README.md

 Licensed under the Apache License, Version 2.0

 Only the functionality needed was retained from the Goofys project.
-Here are a list of files removed from the original source:
+These files were removed from the original source:
 - api/api.go
 - internal/
 	- perms.go